 2. Doubts must be eliminated Swiftly

-John probably had to go for great lengths to contact his disciples and vice versa.
+John probably had to go to great lengths to contact his disciples and vice versa.
 It’s hard to imagine visits from friends and family were allowed in ancient prisons.
-But somehow he found away.
+But somehow he found a way.
 He had bigger problems than Jesus’ identity to worry about.
 But he did not procrastinate because he was well aware of the importance of eliminating his doubts while they were still budding.